DrinkFromTheCup/Playnite-Library-SpaceStation13/README.md

+### Open for adoption!

+Due to https://github.blog/2022-05-04-software-security-starts-with-the-developer-securing-developer-accounts-with-2fa/ , I can't continue my advancements at GitHub.
+Feel free to take over this repo, if you like.

 ### Space Station 13 (and its BYOND launcher) library integration for Playnite

 As of v0.2 (current release), the extension can: